SQL Server Tips

 Problems when it comes to performance.

-They are great for one time type of work.
-Example: pull a multiple rows, do multiple actions on them.
+They are great for one-time type of work.
+Example: pull multiple rows, do multiple actions on them.
 Maybe even execute PowerShell or xp_cmdshell.
 As a DBA, I use this quite a bit.
-Take one row, do bunch of actions, move to another row.
+Take one row, do a bunch of actions, and move to another row.
 This is when I don’t care what performance looks like.
 I just need to execute multiple commands per each row.

-Don’t put Cursor into anything that will be used very frequently.
-Especially, Stored Proc that will need to run fast.
+Don’t put the cursor into anything that will be used very frequently.
+Especially, stored proc that will need to run fast.
 Or very frequently.
-That will not be as fast as using other methods.
+I would say that it will not be as fast as using other methods.

 3. Rows can be fetched from the cursor one by one or in a block to do data manipulation.